Bubobubobubobubo/sardine/docs/configuration.md

 ### User/Python config file

-There is another file, `user_configuration.py` that is not created by default.
+The last configuration file is named `user_configuration.py`.
+It is not created by default.
 It must be added manually if you wish to use this feature.
 All the code placed in this file will be imported by default everytime you boot **Sardine**.
 It is an incredibely useful feature to automate some things:

 * functions, aliases, classes, **OSC** and **MIDI** connexions.
 * Starting some musical code, aka 'art installation' mode for museums, openings, etc...
 You will be able to manually take over after init if you ever wished to change parameters.

+!!! warning "Do not break Sardine"
 	Make sure not to override any of the defaults.
 This file will run **after** init, and can override basic Sardine functionalities if you are not careful enough.